gdcc/pyDataverse/README.md

 pyDataverse is a Python module for [Dataverse](http://dataverse.org).
-It uses the [Dataverse API](http://guides.dataverse.org/en/latest/api/index.html) and it's metadata model to import, manipulate and export Dataverses, Datasets and Datafiles.
+It uses the [Dataverse API](http://guides.dataverse.org/en/latest/api/index.html) and it's metadata data model to import, manipulate and export Dataverses, Datasets and Datafiles.

 **Features**